rome/tools/README.md

 - **Use inclusive terminology.** Use gender-neutral pronouns.
 No ableist slurs.
 No usage of terms that could be considered insensitive.
 - **Build for generic clients.** Don't assume that output will only be consumed by a terminal and using ANSI codes.
 Use abstractions that could be generalized for viewing in an IDE, browser, or other environments.
 - **Use strong types.** Don't use loose types such as `any`.
 Where possible, refine and validate input.
 Aim for sound types.
 - **Terminal output should be unambiguous.** When designing terminal output, don't purely rely on formatting cues such as color.
 Always use a combination of formatting, symbols, and spacing.
-If all ANSI codes are striped, all the output should still be understood.
+If all ANSI codes are stripped, all the output should still be understood.

 ## Community